vzhou842/easy-VQA-keras/README.md

 As described, the `--big-model` flag trains a slightly larger model, that we used to train a 99.5% accuracy model used in the following [live demo](https://easy-vqa-demo.victorzhou.com/).

-Furthermore, instead of using the default easy-VQA dataset provided by the PyPi package, you can use your own custom-generated dataset using [this repo](https://github.com/vzhou842/easy-VQA).
+Furthermore, instead of using the official [easy-vqa package](https://pypi.org/project/easy-vqa/), you generate your own dataset using [the easy-VQA repo](https://github.com/vzhou842/easy-VQA) and use that instead.
 After following the instructions in that repo, just copy the `/data` folder into the root directory of this repository, so that your files look like this: